 Tensions between Whanganui Māori and settlers were heightened in 1846–47 by the arrival of British troops, the wounding of a chief and the hanging of Māori who killed four Europeans.
 Upriver Māori attacked Whanganui town, but after a battle at St John’s Wood peace was agreed.

-Many Taranaki Māori opposed land sales, and in 1860 there was conflict over a land purchase at Waitara.
-The British army invaded, and there was fighting until March 1861.
+Many Taranaki Māori opposed land sales, and fighting began in 1860 over a disputed land purchase at Waitara.
+The British army and Pākehā settlers fought local Māori until March 1861.

-In 1865 there were battles in South Taranaki, and Major General Trevor Chute led troops around Mt Taranaki, destroying Māori villages.
+In 1865 there were battles in South Taranaki, and Major-General Trevor Chute led troops around Mt Taranaki, destroying Māori villages.

 The Waikato was the home of the Māori king.
 The government wanted to punish his followers who had fought in Taranaki, and to make Waikato land available to settlers.
 Troops invaded in July 1863.
-War continued until April 1864, when King movement followers withdrew into what became known as the King Country.
+Fighting continued until April 1864, when King movement followers withdrew into what became known as the King Country.

 British troops were sent to Tauranga in 1864.
-Rāwiri Puhirake’s men repelled a British attack on Pukehinahina (Gate Pā), but were later defeated.
+Rāwiri Puhirake’s men repelled a British attack on Pukehinahina (Gate Pā) but were later defeated at Te Ranga.

-In 1864 supporters of the Pai Mārire faith attacked British forces in Taranaki, and were defeated on Moutoa Island by lower-river Whanganui Māori.
-Pai Mārire spread to the East Coast, where its supporters were defeated by the armed constabulary.
+In 1864 supporters of the Pai Mārire faith attacked British forces in Taranaki and were defeated on Moutoa Island in the Whanganui River by Māori from down-river.
+Pai Mārire spread to the East Coast, where its supporters were defeated by local Māori and Pākehā forces.

 Te Kooti Arikirangi Te Tūruki had been imprisoned on the Chatham Islands, where he developed the Ringatū faith.
-In July 1868 he escaped and returned to Gisborne, with 268 followers.
-He fled inland, and was pursued by the armed constabulary for almost four years.
+In July 1868 he escaped and returned to Poverty Bay with 297 followers.
+He fled inland, and was pursued by Pākehā and Māori forces for almost four years.